theokyr/Waterjam3D/docs/MULTIPLAYER_IMPLEMENTATION_SUMMARY.md

 - Spawn into networked game scenes
 - All connected via GodotSteam integration

-The hybrid approach (Steam for matchmaking + ENet for networking) provides a solid foundation for building out full multiplayer gameplay features.
+The Steam-based approach provides a solid foundation for building out full multiplayer gameplay features.